LadyAelita/5e-n1300/en_US/Pages/Rules/Adventuring/Travel.md

 # Travel

 Every creature has a **speed**, which is the distance in feet that the character or monster can walk in 1 round (**1 square tile** has a side of **5 feet**).
 This number assumes short bursts of energetic movement in the midst of a life-threatening situation.
+It's written on your character sheet.

 However, while traveling long distances, characters don't move with as much urgency as during a combat, and the travel might see the party stop to take a break once in a while.
 As a result, the net speed is smaller than could be expected based on the characters' walking speed.